 An interdisciplinary introduction to African history and culture, with consideration given to the philosophies, religions, politics, economics, social life, education, and the arts of African peoples.
-Beginning with African classical civilization, the course explores the early African presence in Asia, Europe, and the Americas, traditional African philosophies and religions,
+Beginning with African classical

 AFST 205 Race and Ethnic Relations

 The course examines the development and role of race and ethnicity in comparative perspective.
 HSS; CL: ANSO 205; DV; W. Hunigan